The best brunch in Glasgow: 18 stand-out spots

 Browns

-This brasserie and bar is a go-to if you're looking for classic brunch favourites and a relaxed but kind-of swanky vibe.
-We love the bright blue and yellow colour scheme, black and white checkered flooring and naturally lit interiors.
-Kick off with a cocktail (or smoothie if you’re feeling virutous) before tucking into mushroom rarebit with cheddar, Worcestershire sauce and chives; smoked pancetta buttermilk pancakes with maple syrup and salted seed granola; or Browns lobster benedict for a real treat.
+What: This brasserie and bar is a go-to if you're looking for classic brunch favourites and a relaxed but kind-of swanky vibe.
+We love the bright blue and yellow colour scheme, black and white chequered flooring and naturally lit interiors.
+Kick off with a cocktail (or smoothie if you’re feeling virtuous) before tucking into mushroom omelette with cheddar and baby spinach; smoked pancetta buttermilk pancakes with maple syrup and salted seed granola; or Browns lobster benedict for a real treat.

 Where: 1 George Square, G2 1DY